 Clearly state that the comment or content is a personal view only, which does not necessarily represent the views of <<Shire/ Town / City of XXX>>.

-Be made with reasonable care and diligence;
+Be made with reasonable care and diligence [Rules of Conduct Reg.3(a)];

 Be lawful, including avoiding contravention of; copyright, defamation, discrimination or harassment laws;

-Be factually correct;
+Be factually correct [Rules of Conduct Reg.3(b) and (f)];

-Avoid damage to the reputation of the local government;
+Avoid damage to the reputation of the local government [Rules of Conduct Reg.3(d)];

-Not reflect adversely on a decision of the Council;
+Not reflect adversely on a decision of the Council [≪Insert relevant clause from your Local Government’s Meeting Procedures Local Law and Code of Conduct≫];

-Not reflect adversely on the character or actions of another Council Member or Employee;
+Not reflect adversely on the character or actions of another Council Member or Employee [Rules of Conduct Reg.10(3), ≪Insert relevant clause from your Local Government’s Meeting Procedures Local Law and Code of Conduct≫];

-Maintain a respectful and positive tone and not use offensive or objectionable expressions in reference to any Council Member, Employee or community member.
+Maintain a respectful and positive tone and not use offensive or objectionable expressions in reference to any Council Member, Employee or community member [Rules of Conduct Regs.
+3(g) and 10(3), ≪Insert relevant clause from your Local Government’s Code of Conduct≫].

 A Council Member who is approached by the media for a personal statement may request the assistance of the CEO.

-Comments which become public and which breach this policy, the Code of Conduct or the Local Government (Rules of Conduct) Regulations 2007, may constitute a minor breach of the Local Government Act 1995 and may be referred for investigation.
+Comments which become public and which breach this policy, the Code of Conduct or the Local Government (Rules of Conduct) Regulations 2007, may constitute a minor breach of the Local Government Act 1995 [refer s.5.105] and may be referred for investigation.